BabylonJS/Spector.js/documentation/apis.md

 This is the main entry point of the library and contains the following methods:
 - ```constructor()``` : creates a new instance.
 - ```displayUI()``` : displays the embedded ui and begins to track the pages available canvas elements.
-- ```spyCanvases()```: enables recording some extra information merged in the capture like texture memory sizes and formats.
+- ```spyCanvases()``` : enables recording some extra information merged in the capture like texture memory sizes and formats.
 This should be launched before you update the texture objects.
 - ```getFps()``` : to get the current fps of the selected canvas.
-- ```captureCanvas(canvas: HTMLCanvasElement)``` : to start a capture on a specific canvas.
+- ```captureCanvas(canvas: HTMLCanvasElement, commandCount = 0)``` : to start a capture on a specific canvas.
+The capture will start on the next frame by default.
+In order to start an immediate capture, you can specify the number of command to record in the second parameter.
+- ```stopCapture()``` : stops the current capture and return the result in json.
+It displays the result if the ui is displayed.
+- ```setMarker(marker: string)``` : Adds a marker displayed in the ccapture helping analysing the result.
+- ```clearMarker()``` : clears the current marker from the capture for any subsequent calls.

 And the following list of events:
 - ```onCaptureStarted: IEvent<any>``` : triggered when a capture starts.